peeterjoot/floatexplorer/README.md

 ## TODO

 - See if the HIP API can also do the conversion that I currently only support using the CUDA API.
-- Didn't implement any special values for the GPU types (e5m2, e4m3, fp16, bf16)

 ## Discussion